Eirliani is the Executive Director of YAKIN (Youth, Adult Survivors & Kin In Need). She

 Eirliani – Yes, most definitely.
 Specifically, child rights.

-also, learn on the job, and obtain those qualifications on the job.
+also, learn on the job and also obtain those qualifications on the job.
 I obtained an MSc in

 Public Administration and Public Policy from the London School of Economics, with part

-of my coursework involving doing consultancy work with UNICEF UK on rehabilitating
+of my coursework involving also doing consultancy work with UNICEF UK on rehabilitating

 children with post-traumatic stress disorder (PTSD) post-genocide in Rwanda.

-I am certified for the Applied Suicide Intervention Skills Training (ASIST) as well as
+I am certified in the Applied Suicide Intervention Skills Training (ASIST) as well as

 Mental Health First Aid here in the US.
 Mental health is a big issue associated with CSA